johnalison/obsidian-notes/Journal/29 August 2024 Thursday.md

 - Start with cutflow!!
 - Adding passTTBar to cutFlow
 - Running on 304
 - Was using the wrong jet calibration on the data.
-Rerunning the JetDeclustering
+Rerunning the JetDeclustering (no ttbar subtraction)

 Gave Junior colloq
 - Went well